aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 - Below steps will guide you through creating the required resource group and web app.

+1. Find and open **parameters.json** from File explorer in **C:\AllFiles\AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions-prod\Allfiles\Exercises\M07** folder, open it in VS and find the line "value": "GEN-UNIQUE".
+Replace the placeholder GEN-UNIQUE string with a unique value for your webapp name and Save this change.

 1. On the Azure portal, select the **Cloud shell** (**[>_]**)  button at the top of the page to the right of the search box.
 This opens a cloud shell pane at the bottom of the portal.

    ![](../media/unit6-image1.png)